BiLLY-J03l/Configuring-Socks5-Proxy-EC2/README.md

 # Configuring-Socks5-Proxy-EC2
-This repo showcases the process of launching, configuring an EC2 instance as a SOCKS5 proxy
+This repo showcases the process of launching, configuring an EC2 instance as a SOCKS5 proxy using two different methods

 ## 1- Login into your aws account and launch a new ubuntu instance